 Ethnicity / Nationality

-Trinity welcomes the increasing ethnic and national diversity of our community, and is committed to equal treatment of all regardless of race
+Trinity welcomes the increasing cultural diversity of our community, and is committed to equal treatment of all regardless of race, ethnicity or nationality.

 International Admissions and Study Abroad advise international students on study opportunities here in Trinity, and inform current Trinity students of opportunities to study abroad.
 Global Relations run the Global Room and other initiatives for international students.

 The International Student Society brings students of all different nations together for social and cultural activities, and the SU International Students' Officer is there to support and to represent international students (contact: firstname.lastname@example.org).